gustavoaru/LINUXtips-giropops-senhas/README.md

   - [x] K8s resource analysis after Load Test;
 - [x] README.md:
   - [x] What's your decisions and process used in this project;
+  - [x] How to verify signed container images using cosign?

 Below have some descriptions and decisions about tools used in this project: